 \subsection{PvP Implementation}

 Recent approaches in humanoid robot learning have introduced SRL as an auxiliary learning objective to enhance policy learning.
-However, most of them follow a reconstruction-based approach \cite{wang2024cts,sun2025learning_world} (\textit{e.g.}, predicting privileged information such as root linear velocity from proprioceptive states), yet it often struggles with suboptimal representation quality and poor generalization.
+However, most of them follow a reconstruction-based approach \cite{wang2024cts,sun2025learning_world} (\textit{e.g.}, predicting privileged information such as root linear velocity from proprioceptive states), yet they often struggle with suboptimal representation quality and poor generalization.
 This is because these methods focus on preserving the complete state, including irrelevant details, rather than learning task-relevant features.
 While methods like PIM \cite{long2024learning} employ contrastive learning to obtain more robust representations, they only rely on a single state modality without incorporating privileged state information.
-This limitation restricts their ability to capture the full spectrum of task-relevant dynamics, leading to less informed representations.
+This limitation limits their ability to capture the full spectrum of task-relevant dynamics, leading to less-informed representations.

 With this in mind, PvP utilizes both proprioceptive and privileged states to perform contrastive learning, combining complementary information from different sensory modalities.
-As shown in Figure~\ref{fig:pvp}, the privileged state $\bm{s}$ contains both proproceptive observations (\textit{e.g.}, joint positions and angular velocities) and privileged information (\textit{e.g.}, root linear velocity), which can be considered as the pseudo augmentation of the proprioceptive state $\bm{o}$.
-Meanwhile, we apply the zero-masking to the privileged information part in $\bm{s}$ and keep the proproceptive observations solely:
+As shown in Figure~\ref{fig:pvp}, the privileged state $\bm{s}$ contains both proprioceptive observations (\textit{e.g.}, joint positions and angular velocities) and privileged information (\textit{e.g.}, root linear velocity), which can be considered as the pseudo augmentation of the proprioceptive state $\bm{o}$.
+Meanwhile, we apply the zero-masking to the privileged information part in $\bm{s}$ and keep the proprioceptive observations solely:

 Then, the derived data pair $(\bm{s},\tilde{\bm s})$ is used to train the policy encoder, following the SimSiam algorithm \cite{Chen2021Simsiam}.
 Formally, denote by $f_{\bm\theta}$ the policy encoder, $h_{\bm\psi}$ the predictor, we have